advance100/doc_webpack/how-to-write-a-loader.md

 ### use a library as `peerDependencies` when they wrap it

 using a peerDependency allows the application developer to specify the exact version in `package.json` if desired.
-The dependency should be relative open to allow updating the library without needing to publish a new loader version.
+The dependency should be relatively open to allow updating the library without needing to publish a new loader version.

 ``` javascript
 "peerDependencies": {